Exact Lorentz Invariance from Holographic Projection: Explicit RT Verification and the Boundary Origin of Bulk Symmetry in the Selection-Stitch Model

 Level 1: The 2D Hexagonal Boundary (Fundamental).
 The ground state of

-the SSM is a 2D hexagonal lattice with a coordination number of K = 6, proven by the
+the SSM is a planar 2D hexagonal lattice with coordination number K = 6.
+This is the

 Level 2: The Stitch as Entanglement.
-The Stitch operator connecting these
+The Stitch operator connects adjacent bound-

-graphic reconstruction of the 2D boundary data.
-The Lift operator projects the 2D sheet
+holographic reconstruction of the 2D boundary data.
+The Lift operator projects the 2D

 p